WojciechMatuszewski/programming-notes/system-design/system-design-interview-insiders-guide-vol1.md

 - To achieve **high parallelism, one might want to use queues as the events from the queue can be processed simultaneously**.

 - For **cost optimization, especially concerning the CDN**, consider **serving only specific videos via CDN**.
 We have already seen this **"hybrid" approach in the news feed system**.

+## Chapter 15: Design Google Drive

+- The author starts with a single server that handles upload/download API.
+Good choice.

+  - The single server approach works well to a certain point.
+Up until the drive you save the data onto has space, everything seems ok :)

+- Synchronization conflicts can occur, especially since multiple users can edit the same document simultaneously.

+  - One might use **_the first version wins_ strategy** here.
+I'm not sure that is THE solution, but it is a solution nevertheless.

+- The author introduces the term **_block storage_** – a technology to store data files in cloud-based environments.

+  - The name comes from the fact that **a file can be split into several blocks**.
+Fascinating concept.

+- To **optimize the upload flow**, one might use a technique called **_delta sync_** where the storage solutions sync only the **modified blocks of the whole file**.

+  - Let us not forget about compression as well.

+- The author made a fascinating technical decision regarding the notification system – the client uses long polling instead of WebSockets.

+  - This choice seems odd to me.
+How would long polling work with millions of users using the product simultaneously?
+Is the cost of running a stateful WebSocket server bigger than the API costs?

+  - The choice has some merit since the communication is NOT bi-directional.